1. Cycling Grand Tour

 The race was held in the springtime till 1998, but from 1999, the schedule was changed to September (Autumn time).
 7-time Vuelta winner Miguel Indurain from Spain is the only cyclist to win the race in back-to-back years.
-From 1935 till 1969 there was no official count of the race wins, till Eddy Merckx (Belgium) from 1974 to 1980 dominated the event.
+From 1935 till 1969 there was no official count of the race wins until Eddy Merckx (Belgium) who, between 1974 – 1980, dominated the event.

 The distance of every stage is between 135 to 175 km.

 The race was suspended during the Spanish civil war and was revived in 1941.
-The first edition was held again in 1947 and from then, it has been an annual event.
+The first edition was held again in 1947 and since then, it has been an annual event.

-Of Green Jersey: In every Vuelta Espana, the jersey with green color is worn by the rider who covers a significant amount of distance on the first three stages of the tour.
-In Vuelta a Espana 2018, it will be worn by Dutch rider Tom Dumoulin.
+In every Vuelta Espana, the jersey with green color is worn by the rider who covers a significant amount of distance on the first three stages of the tour.
+In Vuelta a Espana 2018, it was worn by Dutch rider Tom Dumoulin.

 The celebration at the top has been a part of the tradition since 2015 and includes leaders of each nation inviting the leader of the general classification.

-The race is always thrilling, but there are certain stages that are particularly memorable and beloved for their beautiful panoramas, their amazing climbs, or their exciting finishes.
+The race is always thrilling, but certain stages are particularly memorable and beloved for their beautiful panoramas, their amazing climbs, or their exciting finishes.

 The following are some of the most iconic:

-With so many riders likely to already be fatigued by the annual Tour of Lombardy, they will have a very tough challenge once they make the start in Murgia, Spain, on Saturday, September 15.
-The full route takes in a total of three time trial events, including one ITT that is not a strict race against the clock but a team initiative.
+With so many riders likely to already be fatigued by the annual Tour of Lombardy, they will have a very tough challenge once they make the start in Murgia, Spain.
+The full route takes in a total of three-time trial events, including one ITT that is not a strict race against the clock but a team initiative.
 The race will be available to watch via streaming and television in various countries around the world.